Cucurbita argyrosperma: Wild types

+As of November 2025, Plants of the World Online does not recognize any subspecies or varieties, treating those that have been named as synonyms of the species.

-C. argyrosperma subspecies sororia is believed to be the wild ancestor of the other forms.
-The other free-living type, palmeri is placed in the domesticated subspecies C. argyrosperma subspecies argyrosperma variety palmeri'.
-Variety 'palmeri' is believed to be a feral lineage that incorporates wild and domesticated genetics.
+Other sources accept a number of subspecies and varieties.
+C. argyrosperma subsp. sororia is believed to be the wild ancestor of the other forms.
+The other free-living type, palmeri, is placed in the domesticated subspecies C. argyrosperma subsp. argyrosperma as var. palmeri.
+Variety palmeri is believed to be a feral lineage that incorporates wild and domesticated genetics.

-Both C. argyrosperma subsp. sororia and C. argyrosperma subsp. argyrosperma var palmieri are found in regions where domesticated C. argyrosperma has been grown for the longest time.
+Both C. argyrosperma subsp. sororia and C. argyrosperma subsp. argyrosperma var. palmieri are found in regions where domesticated C. argyrosperma has been grown for the longest time.
 Today the wild sororia type can be found growing freely from Nicaragua to Guatemala and the Mexican coasts of Veracruz, Chiapas, Oaxaca, Guerrero, Michoacán, Colima, Jalisco, Nayarit, Sinaloa, and Sonora.
 It was formally described by Liberty Hyde Bailey in 1943, in Gentes Herbarum.
 Sororia, meaning 'sister', was historically classified as closely related to Cucurbita texana with which it hybridizes well.
-In 1948, the proposed type for another species Cucurbita kellyana was published, but this taxa is now considered a synonym for sororia.
+In 1948, the proposed type for another species Cucurbita kellyana was published, but this taxa is now considered a synonym for C. sororia.
 The palmieri type is found from the Pacific coast of northwestern Mexico to Nicaragua.
 It was originally formally described by Liberty Hyde Bailey in 1943, in Gentes Herbarum and is now believed to be a mixture of wild and domesticated genetics.